magrimm/RPL_group/Readme.txt

-=== XML Tangent Bug  ===
+=== XML Tangent Bug + Path Planning ===
 Contributors: Xiaote, Marius, Lanke
 SVN link: https://svn.inf.ethz.ch/svn/meyer/rpl2015/trunk/group/lanke_marius_xiote/
-Tags: Obstacle Avoidance, PID CONTROL
+Tags: Obstacle Avoidance, PID CONTROL, Path Planning A-STAR

-This Tangent Bug algorithm implementation maneuvers a robot from an initial position to final goal while avoiding obstacles.
+This Tangent Bug algorithm implementation along with an ASTAR algorithm maneuvers a robot from an initial position to final goal while avoiding obstacles.

 == Description ==

 In general, the task of approaching a wall while avoiding obstacles is a complex task.
 The algorithm implemented here is capable of reaching feasible goal points i.e. points to which an aperture exists, bigger than the size of the robot such that the robot can drive to the goal.
 It achieves so by running task "go_to_call" and "track_obstacles" simultaneuosly.
 Once an obstacle is found, the robot tracks it until a new point is available from which the distance to goal is minimal, out of the points seen so far.

+The ASTAR algorithm implemented uses a grid_occupancy graph which can be parsed through a map png file using ros map publisher.
+The incorporation of obstacles can be done by inflating the grids for which the pixel count is over a threshold value (set in the grid graph properties).

 The Algorithm works through the following states:

+1. Find path using ASTAR
+2. Go to goal
+3. if unknown obstacle discovered go to 4
-1. Go to goal.
-If obstacle encountered, record current minimum distance to goal. go to step 2.
+4. I. Go to goal.
+If obstacle encountered, record current minimum distance to goal. go to step 		    II.
-2. Follow obstacle.
-If there exists a free point such that its distance to the goal is lower than the current recorded minimum distance, go to step 3.
+	II.
+Follow obstacle.
+If there exists a free point such that its distance to the goal is lower 			than the current recorded minimum distance, go to step III.
 If looped a cycle around 			obstacle: 		State 	goal not reachable
-3. Head towards the free direction until the distance to the goal is less than currently recorded minimum distance to goal.
-Switch to state 1.
+	II.
+Head towards the free direction until the distance to the goal is less than currently 			recorded minimum distance to goal.
+Switch to state II.

 == Structure ==
     Hierachy